 Twin Flames or Twin Souls

 - Those who ascribe to the popular definition of Twin Flame relationships believe they resemble Companion Soulmate relationships with additional specific attributes.
 The partners recognize each other as equals and co-creators and treat each other accordingly.
 They share complementary compatible life goals and their spiritual natures are in sync.
 The level of comfort they feel with each other is a reflection of the shared sense of homecoming.
 They create a finely tuned safe zone through their mutual support and encouragement.
 They esteem each other and believe in the value of each individual while clearly seeing their strength together.
-They have learned, or nearly learned, the lessons from their past, and are now open to receive unconditional love.
+They are well on the path of learning the lessons from their past, and are now opening to receive unconditional love.
 They feel a peaceful, joyful love that is not rooted in infatuation or chemistry.
 It's a lovely view of the ultimate companion mate.

 - Unlike other types of soulmates, Twin Flames do not consciously share multiple lives.
 In the popular belief, they finally incarnate together when both are nearly ready to “graduate.”
 Up until that point, they may take turns being human with one remaining in the spirit realm to guide, guard, and assist.
 When they finally do incarnate together, one may exhibit channeling capabilities, maintaining that direct connection to the spirit realm for the benefit of both.
 My own belief, as well as that of Rumi, Ram Dass, and other far more evolved beings than I, is that your twin is you, the "You" you have been unaware of, and has been within you all along.
 That means you have shared every life together, but didn't realize it.
 Awakening to that truth is the same as discovering your twin.